Oppmakr Breakfast Event: The Art of Survival for Iranian Companies

 On May 8, Trump formally announced the United States withdrawal from the JCPOA and signed a presidential memorandum to “begin reinstating nuclear sanctions” that were lifted pursuant to the JCPOA.
 President Trump also intimated that further, new sanctions were possible, asserting that the United States “will be instituting the highest level of economic sanction” and that “any nation that helps Iran in its quest for nuclear weapons could also be strongly sanctioned by the United States.”

-- Target internationally, sell locally > It seems that for a product or service to be hot in Iran, it needs to in such quality that can be compared with imported alternatives.
-Sanctions mean that Iran’s market is not going to be semi-untapped and local startups and businesses have the opportunity to enjoy it’s a huge market if they play it right.
-Thus strategies like focusing on branding, well-defined communication and having a high standard of service and package designs, can help Iran’s businesses to fill for their international competitors for now.
-For instance, we discussed a case of a messenger mobile application that is targeting the European market, having a better chance of users from Iran.
+- Target internationally, sell locally > It seems that for a product or service to be hot in Iran, it needs to in such quality that it can be compared with imported alternatives.
+Sanctions mean that Iran’s market is not going to be semi-untapped, and local startups and businesses have the opportunity to enjoy it’s a huge market if they play it right.
+Thus strategies like focusing on branding, clear communication, and having a high standard of service and package designs, can help Iran’s businesses to fill for their international competitors for now.
+For instance, we discussed the case of a messenger mobile application that is targeting the European market, having a better chance of users from Iran.

-Giving the huge difference between Iran’s currency with the reference currencies, earning in Dollars and spending in Rials is a must for those who can export their services.
-Companies in Iran can position themselves like Indian IT companies providing development services to the rest of the world with competitive prices.
+- Focus on exports >Giving the vast difference between Iran’s currency with the reference currencies, earning in Dollars and spending in Rials is a must for those who can export their services.
+Companies in Iran can position themselves like Indian IT companies providing development services to the rest of the world at competitive prices.
 Although expanding the business to other countries is very hard for an Iranian company, yet if they focus on the product and services that they can market and sell online, they have the luxury of exporting.

-With the withdrawal of many foreign products and services, it is now the time for their Iranian competitors to fill their places.
+- Creativity and innovation finally pay off > With the withdrawal of many different products and services, it is now the time for their Iranian competitors to fill their places.
 As alternatives for European services, they need to up their game and invest in innovation and creativity from the core value they are selling to the packages they use.

-By this, I mean large organizations who have the opportunity to work with a mass market, are now open to negotiating for smaller companies that provide services they need.
-Companies should think actively on how to sell a batch of their products and services to a large organization as their connector to their target market.
+- Convert B2C markets to B2B markets > By this, I mean large organizations who have the opportunity to work with a mass market, are now open to negotiating for smaller companies that provide services they need.
+Companies should think actively about how to sell a batch of their products and services to a large organization as their connector to their target market.

-In times of financial instability and uncertainty, business owners should come together more often to discuss the latest trends and opportunities.
-They also might be willing to barter their services to face the liquidation challenge, as well as creating larger economical colonies to exchange resources.
+- Together is better > In times of financial instability and uncertainty, business owners should come together more often to discuss the latest trends and opportunities.
+They also might be willing to swap their services to face the liquidation challenge, as well as creating larger economic colonies to exchange resources.